sshakil/emotion-tracker/README.md

 pg_ctl -D /usr/local/var/postgres start
 ```

-Create the Development and Test Databases, Create the D
+Create the Development and Test Databases, Create the DB user and grant permissions<br>
 The first two GRANTs didn't work for `rails db:migrate`, probably one or both of the last two were needed:
 ```
 createdb emotion_tracker